The History Brush partially or fully restores the processed image layer to the selected state, weakening or canceling the applied changes or effects.

 Hardness (0-100).
 The degree of blurriness of the brush’s edges.
 As the value of this parameter is increased the brush’s edges become harder.
 At values near 100% the border between the brush’s edges and the background is very distinct; at lower values the transition between these areas is smoother.

 Strength (1-100).
-The degree of restoration to the original state.
-At lower values there will be less restoration and more blending with the effect; at values near 100% the original condition will be restored more completely.
+The degree of restoration to the selected state.
+At lower values there will be less restoration and more blending with the effect; at values near 100% the image will be restored completely.

 Press the Default button to set all settings to their default values.